 Continuation of Intermediate Accounting 1 to include non-current assets and liabilities, stockholders' equity accounts, the statement of changes in financial position, and various analyses of financial data.
-Pre-requisite: ACCT 2123

 ACCT 3473 Accounting Information Systems

 Design of systems to process and report accounting information for purposes of assisting management in the decision-making process, reporting considerations, and strengthening internal controls.
 Practice in using accounting software.